Target Audience: New Analysts

 one of the assumptions of linear regression.

-this point, indicating that there is no correlation between the residuals and
+An R-squared of 0.000 further supports this, indicating no correlation between the residuals and

 the predicted values.
 This is ideal, as it suggests that the model has captured